slougonza/COVID-19-Misinformation-Classificaton-System/README.md

   https://esoc.princeton.edu/publications/esoc-covid-19-misinformation-dataset

-All data sets, along with the final, combined dataset "cleaned_df.csv" can be found in our GitHub repository.
+All data sets, along with the final, combined dataset **"cleaned_df.csv"** can be found in our GitHub repository.

 # Model Performance
   Please be sure to comment out the GridSearchCV portions of the code, and they will significantly slow down execution time.

- - Dummy Classifiers
-  - Uniform Distribution Dummy: 48.2%
-  - Most Frequent Dummy:        34.04%
- - Logistic Regression
-   - tf-idf:
-   - Bag of Words
-   - Ngram(1,2)
-   - Ngram(1,3)
-   - Gensim Word2Vec
- - Random Forest
-  - Ngram(1,3)
- - Emsemble Model
- - Long Short Term Memory (LSTM)
- - Bidirectional Encoder Representations from Transformers (BERT)
+  Amoung our simple machine learning classifiers, our "soft" VotingClassifer trained on a LogisticRegression classifier, a RandomForestClassifier, and a    GradientBoostingClassifier produced the highest F1 score at **83.88%**.

+  Our BERT deep learning model scored an 89%, but his close cousin roBERTa reached an F1 score of a whopping **95%**!
+A HUGE Improvment

+  You may refer to our final report, "COVID-19 Misinformation Classification System.txt" for the full analyses of all models and final results.

 # The Team (The Team, The Team)
  - Stephanie Myott-Beebe https://github.com/smyottb